sulerita/femaleDataScientist/README.md

 The dataset  used for this analysis is from the Kaggle Machine Learning Survey, 2017.
 Primary technologies used are: Python (pandas and numpy libraries) for data analysis, Plotly, Seaborn and Matplotlib libraries for Data Visualization and Scikit learn for Machine Learning.
+Use this link to the data source: https://www.kaggle.com/kaggle/kaggle-survey-2017